The Other Side of the Mountain: Plot

 Despite her confinement in a wheelchair, Jill Kinmont teaches at a Paiute/Shoshone Native American school in Bishop, California, where she has an informal relationship with her young students.
-During a field trip, they ask how she goes to the bathroom, and whether she has a man in her life.
+During a field trip, they ask how she goes to the bathroom and whether she has a man in her life.

 Jill remembers being on a high school ski team, led by coach Dave McCoy.
-She and fellow skier Audra Jo “A. J.” Nicholson, whom Jill also calls “Josie,” are best friends, and hope someday to ski together in the Olympic Games.
+She and fellow skier Audra Jo “A. J.” Nicholson, whom Jill also calls “Josie,” are best friends and hope someday to ski together in the Olympic Games.
 They and their fellow team member, Linda Meyers, are also fans of skier Dick “Mad Dog” Buek, famous for his daredevil exploits on the slopes.
 As they look at a magazine article about Dick, Linda claims she has a relationship with him.
 Later, during a ski competition, Jill has an accident during a descent and meets Dick, who gives her a quick lesson about not fighting gravity.

 That summer, while Jill and A. J. work on Jill's family's guest ranch, the Rockin’ K, Jill wonders if she has a lucky life or whether she is using up her luck now.
-She notices her friend in distress, and when A. J. is taken to the hospital, she is diagnosed with polio and put into an “iron lung” to help her breathe.
+She notices A. J. in distress and when A. J. is taken to the hospital, she is diagnosed with polio and put into an “iron lung” to help her breathe.
 For the rest of the summer, Jill trains hard, believing she is competing for both herself and A. J.

-One day, as she and Linda walk to school, they see Dick's airplane parked near Dave's house, and stop to see him.
-Hobbling on a crutch, Dick recognizes Jill, and after she sends Linda on to school, she takes a daredevil ride with Dick in his airplane.
-Afterward, Jill asks Dick why he is so intent on killing himself, and he responds that with his tenth-grade education and general worthlessness, he is no good to anybody.
+One day, as Jill and Linda walk to school, they see Dick's airplane parked near Dave's house, and stop to see him.
+Hobbling on a crutch, Dick recognizes Jill and after she sends Linda on to school, she takes a daredevil ride with Dick in his airplane.
+Afterward, Jill asks Dick why he is so intent on killing himself and he responds that with his tenth-grade education and general worthlessness, he is no good to anybody.

 That winter, Jill wins all her regional slalom races.
 She also becomes close to Wallace “Buddy” Werner, her male counterpart on the ski circuit, even though she still has feelings about Dick.
-One day, at a crowded ski lodge, Dick arrives with one arm in a sling and the other holding his new fiancée, which sends Jill running outside in tears, followed by Buddy, who comforts her.
-The two are later accepted to compete at the Snow Cap in Alta, Utah, whose winners will be top contenders for the U.S. team at the 1956 Winter Olympics in Italy.
+One day, at a crowded ski lodge, Dick arrives with one arm in a sling and the other holding his new fiancée Sigrid Halvorson, which sends Jill running outside in tears, followed by Buddy, who comforts her.
+The two are later accepted to compete at the Snow Cap in Alta, Utah, whose winners will be top contenders for the U.S. team at the 1956 Winter Olympics in Cortina d'Ampezzo, Italy.
 They also begin a romantic relationship.